partigabor/aromatica-old/content/items/mace.md

 bibFile = "static/files/bibliography.json"
 +++

->The aril (seed-covering) of the nutmegRelated to nutmeg.
+>The aril (seed-covering) of the nutmeg, related to nutmeg.

 <p style="text-align:center;">